 The global market for parasiticide use in pets has been estimated at over US$4.2 billion in 2014.
 Parasiticide use in production animals is anticipated to be a larger market size given the scope of agriculture globally.
 As an indication, for Europe alone, the market is estimated to be €1.7 billion for livestock parasiticides.

-For the livestock market, ectoparasiticides come in several formulations such as sprays, dips, shampoos, pour-ons, dusts, oil sprays, or feed additives.
+For the production livestock market, ectoparasiticides come in several formulations such as sprays, dips, shampoos, pour-ons, dusts, oil sprays, or feed additives.
 However, some of these formulations are difficult to dose and can be overused resulting in adverse effects on the animal treated or, in the case of food production animals, can result in unacceptable chemical residues in animal produce and meat.